-A person shall not organize, promote or conduct a race, display or regatta for vessels of any description or an exhibition of any form of aquatic sport, including water ski-ing, in any navigable waters, unless permission therefor has first been granted by the chief executive officer.
+(1) A person shall not organize, promote or conduct a race, display or regatta for vessels of any description or an exhibition of any form of aquatic sport, including water ski-ing, in any navigable waters, unless permission therefor has first been granted by the chief executive officer.

+(2) For the purposes of subregulation (1) —

+(a) a sailboard is to be taken to be a vessel; and

+(b) a recreational paddle craft that is not a vessel is to be taken to be a vessel.

 [Regulation 51C inserted in Gazette 19 Dec 1962 p.
 4017; amended in Gazette 25 Nov 2011 p.
-4874.]
+4874; 25 Jul 2014 p.
+2583.]

 51D.
 Certain vessels to be equipped with bilge pumps

+(1A) This regulation does not apply to a recreational paddle craft that is a vessel if —

+(a) it is being used within 400 m of any shore; or

+(b) it is self-draining.

+(1B) In subregulation (1A) —

+shore includes a jetty, wharf or similar structure connected to the shore.

 (1) The owner of a vessel of 7 m length or over must ensure that the vessel is fitted with an efficient and operational bilge pump.

 (2) A pump referred to in subregulation (1) must —